sotuamax/primaryCell/log/ReadMe_analysis.md

         - currently, top 5 k peaks are applied;

 - Consensus Hi-TrAC peakcall
+    - about consensus:
     - updated "peak_consensus.py" for peaks that overlapping each other within min_dist, then clustered.
-    - Use: `peak_consensus.py -peaks sample1.narrowPeak sample2.narrowPeak sample3.narrowPeak -min_dist 500 -o HiTrAC_consensens_peak`
+    - Use example: `peak_consensus.py -peaks sample1.narrowPeak sample2.narrowPeak sample3.narrowPeak -min_dist 500 -o HiTrAC_consensens_peak -blacklist $hg38_blacklist -min_fc 2 -min_score 150`
+    - Hi-TrAC peak call: shiftsize and expand size 400 bp can help control on noises.
+    - update on 09/30/2025: use min_dist 200 for summit clustering (**with number of samples increasing, the distance used for clustering can be reduced** as more samples have denser summits used for clustering);
+    - min_dist for clustering is less critical as downstream analysis for loop call would bin any peaks on its best resolution at 1 kb;
+  - about bin:
     - update on 03/12/2025, bin-based clustering (when peaks overlapping the same bin at resolution 1 kb, peaks merged, no summits considered).
 To maximize the resolution power in peak interaction call.
-    - See `HiTrAC_cluster.bed`
+    - See `HiTrAC_cluster_bin.bed`
+    - binned peaks w/ good resolution can be critical for loop calling (**when multiple anchors merged as one, its significant loops can also be affected**);
+    -

 - Annotation peaks